hack-r/GPT-Swarm/README.md

 This repository contains code for GPT-Swarm, a project that leverages the power of OpenAI's GPT models to automate tasks and generate code solutions.
 The main scripts included are `auto-gptswarm.py` and `gptswarm.py`.
 The former is a work-in-progress script that uses the `gptswarm` module, while the latter is the module responsible for interacting with the OpenAI API.

+As of now, the intermediate tasks are working well, but the final task often leads to unexpected results.
+I'm working on it.
+This will be much more powerful when / if OpenAI enables access to gpt-4-32k.

 ## auto-gptswarm.py

 This script serves as a work-in-progress implementation of GPT-Swarm.
 Its purpose is to automate the process of generating code solutions for a list of predefined questions.
 The code performs the following steps: